-My Work in PRogress this week is the delightful Ruth Barrett, Head of Content and Digital PR at Inspired.
+My Work in PRogress this week is the delightful Ruth Barrett, Senior Digital PR Consultant at Aira.

 Ruth is one of the most talented PRs on my timeline, and an absolute wiz in placing everyone from clients to friends in some of the most highly esteemed top tier publications, including the BBC, Forbes and The Guardian.